code42/code42cli/docs/userguides/gettingstarted.md

 If you choose not to store your password in the CLI, you must enter it for each command that requires a connection.

-The Code42 CLI currently does **not** support SSO login providers or any other identity providers such as Active Directory or Okta.

 ### Windows and Mac

 For Windows and Mac systems, the CLI uses Keyring when storing passwords.